 If you’ve got content already, it’s important to work out if it’s meeting your goals and delivering on those KPIs.
 That’s why it makes sense to audit your content.
 That’s a three-step process:

 A good tool for logging your content is Screaming Frog.
-It’s an SEO tool but is also a great way to quickly grab all the URLs from your site.
+It’s a search engine optimization (SEO) tool but is also a great way to quickly grab all the URLs from your site.
 You can also easily find duplicate pages and identify missing titles and descriptions.
 Learn more about using Screaming Frog in our SEO guide.

 Another useful tool is SEMRush.
 It includes a content audit tool that assesses the content length, inbound links, and social shares.